 Your business online presence is the sum of all the places your business can be found on the internet.
 Your business online presence strategy matters because it determines a lot about how consumers perceive your business.

 Whether you manage your business online presence or not, people are still talking about your business online.
 Because people are talking about your business whether you like it or not is why your business online presence strategy matters.

 You can craft your story and message the way you want it seen or people will craft it for you.
 You might not like the organically crafted version either.
 It’s better that you craft your own story rather than leave it up to chance.

 7 Reasons To Manage Your Business Online Presence

-These 7 reasons your business online presence strategy matters provides you the reasons you need to go out there and start managing your online presence.
-You either need to get out there and do it or hire a digital marketing agency to help you do it.
+These 7 reasons your business online presence strategy matters are the reason you need to go out there and start managing your online presence.
+You either need to get out there and do it or hire a web designer and tech guru to help you do it.

 Your online presence matters to whether you get new leads all the way to sealing the deal and turning them into a customer.